InnuendoPi/Brautomat32/docs/en/Installation/info.md

 ## WLAN configuration

 After flashing the firmware, the Brautomat starts in AccessPoint mode.
-An open WLAN with the name _Brautomat_ becomes visible.
+An open WLAN with the name _Brautomat32_ becomes visible.
 A connection must be established with this WLAN.
 This works from a PC or notebook as well as with a smartphone.
 As soon as the connection is established, the web browser opens the Wi-Fi configuration portal.
 If the portal does not open automatically, the address <http://192.168.4.1> must be entered manually.

 ![IDS](/docs/img/wlan1.jpg)